Last Updated on September 24, 2022 by Editor

 Things To Do In Mountain Dale NY

-EAT: The Dale.
-The door was open but alas The Dale was not serving yet when we came to town the last weekend of June 2019.
-Advanced buzz is all about the Chef’s Award Winning Burger (in NYC), and thick crust pizzas, but the large dark bar has the potential to be a townie and tourist haunt.
+Recently opened, The Dale is touted for its pizzas, craft beer, cocktails, and backyard garden.
+Advanced buzz was all about the Chef’s Award Winning Burger (in NYC), and thick crust pies, but the large dark bar has grown into a townie and tourist haunt.

 Though their outward appearance hasn’t changed, each bungalow interior has what it takes these days to draw design-seeking travelers.
 Cathedral ceiling loft bedrooms.
 Check.
 Clean en suite bathrooms.
 Check.
 New galley kitchen.
 Check.
 Distressed “antique” furniture from the 40’s.
 Check.
 Kitsch knick-knacks, like vinyl record players.
 Check.